 Well actually nothing changed immediately, things changed slowly.
 I didn’t become a carer overnight my husband didn’t need any practical help, emotionally we both supported each other.
-I did start making his packed lunch for him though.
+I started making his packed lunch for him though.

-Our future changed and we adapted with it, part-time work seemed like the best option for me after maternity leave, my husband gradually needed more help and I just struggled on, attempting to create a freelance business whilst being mum, working part-time, running the home and caring for my husband…..hang on when did that happen?
+Our future changed and we adapted with it, part-time work seemed like the best option for me after maternity leave, my husband gradually needed more help and I just struggled on.
+I was attempting to create a freelance business whilst being mum, working part-time, running the home and caring for my husband... hang on when did that happen?
 I hit a wall, ran out of energy and everything became hard work.
-Early nights made no difference, exhausted, I booked an appointment with my GP who calmly ticked a box on his computer to add me to the practise carers register and asked me if I had considered respite care.
+Early nights made no difference.
+Exhausted, I booked an appointment with my GP who calmly ticked a box on his computer to add me to the practice carers register and asked me if I had considered respite care.

 It was quite a relief to be given the label of carer, it helped me understand I was dealing with more than I had realised and needed to think about the support I had around me.